modabas/ModResults/README.md

 [![Nuget](https://img.shields.io/nuget/dt/ModResults)](https://www.nuget.org/packages/ModResults/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/modabas/ModResults/blob/main/LICENSE.txt)

-Result Pattern that provides a structured way to represent success or failure with optional details, enhancing readability and maintainability in codebases and designed to be used either in-process or over the network.
+Result Pattern that provides a structured way to represent success or failure with optional details, enhancing readability and maintainability in codebases and designed to be used either in-process or over the network with serialization/deserialization.
 It is robust, leveraging nullability annotations, immutability (init properties), and factory methods for clarity.

+A business result represents the outcome of an operation, encapsulating either success or failure states, along with associated error messages and additional information.

-ModResult package contains [Result and Result&lt;TValue&gt;](./src/ModResults/Result.cs) implementations with a default [Failure](./src/ModResults/Failure.cs) implementation which are ready to be used out of the box.
-It also contains a [Result&lt;TValue, TFailure&gt;](./src/ModResults/[Core]/Result.cs) implementation, but this requires further development for a custom failure class at least.
+[Result and Result&lt;TValue&gt;](./src/ModResults/Result.cs) implementations with a default [Failure](./src/ModResults/Failure.cs) state implementation are in ModResults package.
+This package also contains a [Result&lt;TValue, TFailure&gt;](./src/ModResults/[Core]/Result.cs) base implementation, which requires further development for a custom failure class at least, but is suitable for extending for development needs.

 Additional packages provide out of the box extensions for Result objects to be used in various scenarios:
 - To create invalid Result and Result&lt;TValue&gt; instances from failed [FluentValidations.Results.ValidationResult](https://github.com/FluentValidation/FluentValidation) objects, ModResults.FluentValidations package contains default implementations.